-The Midwest is still digging out of a major winter storm that hit early this week – with more snow possibly on the way.
-That’ll make for a lot of snow shoveling, and the potential for serious injury.
+The Midwest is facing its first major winter storm, with more to follow since we're just starting the winter season.
+That could make for a lot of snow shoveling, and the potential for serious injury.

 More than 195,000 people are injured every year due to accidents from snow shoveling with the majority of injuries back, head, broken bones, or heart attacks/strokes.

 While most people won't have a problem, shoveling snow can increase the risk of heart attack because of excess exertion coupled with the cold weather.
 It is recommended those over 55 or anyone with a previous heart-related issue get the okay from their doctor before picking up a shovel or pushing a heavy snow blower.

 But, more often, snow shoveling leads to injuries caused by improper shoveling technique, especially with wet, heavy snow.

 “You should take small bites with the shovel, take little loads, try not to take giant loads.
 Snow can be very heavy and it's repetitive.
 Try not to twist with your back, lift with your legs and make sure that you have a good working snow shovel that’s the right size for the job,” explains Dr. John Hafner, emergency medicine physician at OSF HealthCare Saint Francis Medical Center in Peoria, Illinois.